 For more detailed canning information, head to my beginner's guide to canning!

 - Try to get as many of the air bubbles out of the jars as possible.
 Air bubbles can cause contents of the jars to leak out during processing and jars not to seal properly.

 - You can add salt to jars if you like.
 Salt if only for flavoring, and not for safety purposes here.

-- Do not try to depressurize the pressure cooker more quickly.
+- Do not try to depressurize the pressure canner more quickly.
 The natural pressure release is part of the processing time.

-- Be careful when opening the vent and the lid of the pressure cooker so that any steam present doesn’t burn you.
+- Be careful when opening the vent and the lid of the pressure canner so that any steam present doesn't burn you.

 - For processing times at various altitudes, refer to this chart.

 Can I use an Instant Pot to can chiles?